smccord/group2-machine-learning/README.md

         http://(c26dc6be4e1a or 127.0.0.1):8888/?token=73258a96f4088f042c856a3f24f057be37b5da5d43067754
       ```

-   3. Go to your Jetstream instance home page.
+   3. Instead of following the shell output above, go to your Jetstream instance home page.
 Copy the IP address from the Jetstream instance.

    4. In a new browser window, enter the URL below.
 NOTE: you should fill in the <my.jetstream.IP> section with what you copied above.